Assessing your abdominal pain diagnosis can be as difficult as working on any equipment with an intermittent fault. Ask an electrician or mechanic.

 Acute hepatitis causes the same dark tea coloured urine.
 The pain under the right ribs is much milder here.

 Infectious mononucleosis causes hepatitis, and can also cause enlargement of your spleen, with a rare complication of acute rupture (an obvious emergency with pain in the left upper abdomen.)
+Sore throat and enlarged glands in the back of your neck may be the clue.

 Urine initially clear but darkening on exposure to light for some time, is the classical finding in porphyria attacks.